SahilDude89ss/EwayZf2Module/README.md

 ```
 /**
  * This function is used to process the payment using the TokenPayment method in Eway's API.
+This should be located preferrably in a Service
- * This function preferably should be created in a service from where it can be utilized.
+ * from where it can reused
  *
  * @param $managedCustomerID
  * @param $amount